aiokitchen/aiomisc/docs/source/index.rst

    :target: https://pypi.python.org/pypi/aiomisc/

-Miscellaneous utils for asyncio.

 As a programmer, you are no stranger to the challenges that come with building and maintaining software applications.
-One area that can be particularly difficult is making architecture of the software that using asynchronous I/O.
+One area that can be particularly difficult is making architecture of the asynchronous I/O software.

-This is where aiomisc comes in. aiomisc is a Python library that provides a collection of utility functions and classes for working with asynchronous I/O in a more intuitive and efficient way.
+This is where ``aiomisc`` comes in.
+It is a Python library that provides a collection of utility functions and classes for working with asynchronous I/O in a more intuitive and efficient way.
 It is built on top of the ``asyncio`` library and is designed to make it easier for developers to write asynchronous code that is both reliable and scalable.

-With aiomisc, you can take advantage of powerful features like :doc:`worker pools </worker_pool>`, :doc:`connection pools </pool>`, :doc:`circuit breaker pattern </circuit_breaker>`, and retry mechanisms such as :doc:`asyncbackoff </async_backoff>` and
+With ``aiomisc``, you can take advantage of powerful features like :doc:`worker pools </worker_pool>`, :doc:`connection pools </pool>`, :doc:`circuit breaker pattern </circuit_breaker>`, and retry mechanisms such as :doc:`asyncbackoff </async_backoff>` and